Association between treatment for erectile dysfunction and death or cardiovascular outcomes after myocardial infarction

 Introduction

 Erectile dysfunction (ED) is common.
-In men between 60 and 70 year of age 20%–40% will be affected depending on the definition of ED.
-Several previous studies in men without prevalent cardiovascular disease have shown an association between ED and increased risk of cardiovascular disease.1–3 The onset of ED has commonly been thought to precede the onset of cardiovascular disease by 3 to 5 years in men without cardiovascular disease.4 In a study of men with type 2 diabetes who underwent coronary angiography and were found to have coronary artery disease, ED was associated with a doubled risk of adverse outcome during follow-up.5 In a similar high-risk population for cardiovascular disease, ED was associated with almost a doubling of the risk of death.6
+In men between 60 years and 70 years of age 20–40% will be affected depending on the definition of ED.
+Several previous studies in men without prevalent cardiovascular disease have shown an association between ED and increased risk of cardiovascular disease.1–3 The onset of ED has commonly been thought to precede the onset of cardiovascular disease by 3–5 years in men without cardiovascular disease.4 In a study of men with type 2 diabetes who underwent coronary angiography and were found to have coronary artery disease, ED was associated with a doubled risk of adverse outcome during follow-up.5 In a similar high-risk population for cardiovascular disease, ED was associated with almost a doubling of the risk of death.6

 Methods